shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

   * **Tips:**

     * When it comes to increasing your app sales, it is important that potential customers feel completely informed about your products and services.
-	To this end, you should provide a description, highlights, and features that are meaningful, detailed, and easy to understand, even for people with very little technical knowledge.
+	To this end, you should provide description, highlights, and features that are meaningful, detailed, and easy to understand, even for people with very minimal technical knowledge.
 	Explain step-by-step how your app works and how to use it to achieve the desired result.
 	Of course, your app description should be accompanied by clean HTML source code.